 - Alternate work schedules: If the students work together on campus, the Title IX Coordinator can arrange alternative work schedules.

-- Course Withdrawal/re-assignment: The College may be able to assist a student with withdrawing from a class/scheduling a different section.
+- Course Withdrawal/re-assignment: The college may be able to assist a student with withdrawing from a class/scheduling a different section.

-- Other: There might be other circumstances in which the Title IX Coordinator/College may be able to help.
+- Other: There might be other circumstances in which the Title IX Coordinator/college may be able to help.

-What if something happened off-campus?
+- What if something happened off campus?

-- If the incident is an escalation of behavior
+- If the incident is an escalation of behavior;

-- If the reporting individual is a minor
+- If the complainant is a minor;

 - If there’s a pattern of perpetration by a particular group or at a given location.

-After a report is made, and if the College does not conduct an investigation, it is possible that the responding party may never be contacted or made aware that a report was made.
-The College tracks this information, however, to help identify patterns and to comply with state and federal laws.
+After a report is made, and if the college does not conduct an investigation, it is possible that the respondent may never be contacted or made aware that a report was made.
+SUNY Brockport tracks this information, however, to help identify patterns and to comply with state and federal laws.

-What happens if a criminal complaint is filed?
+- What happens if a criminal complaint is filed?